Country Updates

 Packimpex AI is in pre-launch testing and isn't yet available to transferees.

-The Renters' Rights Bill (which is still pending) will bring significant changes to the rental market, focusing on tenant rights and stricter obligations for landlords:
+The Renters' Rights Act has become law.
+This is one of the biggest changes in legislation for renters the market has seen.
+The legislation will bring significant changes to the rental market, focusing on tenant rights and stricter obligations for landlords.
+Some of the changes include:

 Special mention for school holidays: